Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : -gate Computation Using Auxiliary States

-\end{itemize} \end{enumerate} The correctness of this scheme depends on two facts, which we prove in Section~\ref{sec:aux-analysis}.
-The first is that for every unknown $v\in V$, we have an encrypted copy of $\tilde{v}$, encrypted using $\HE.\Enc$.
+\end{itemize} \end{enumerate} The correctness of this scheme depends on two facts, which we prove in \iftoggle{crypto}{\cite{BJ15}}{Sec.~\ref{sec:aux-analysis}}.
+First, for every unknown $v\in V$, we have an encrypted copy of $\tilde{v}$, encrypted using $\HE.\Enc$.
 We need these to compute the final keys $\{\tilde{a}_i,\tilde{b}_i\}$ using $f_{a,i},f_{b,i}\in\mathbb{F}_2[V]$.
 Finally, for each level $\ell$, for each wire label $i$, we need an auxiliary state $\ket{+_{t,k}}$ for every term that may appear in the key $f_{a,i}$ going into the \th{\ell} level.
-This allows us to construct the auxiliary qubit required to execute each $\rgate$-gadget.
+This allows us to construct the auxiliary qubit required to execute each $\tgate$-gadget. \iftoggle{crypto}{In the full version \cite{BJ15}, we prove that $\AUX$ requires $O(n^{2^{L-1}+1})$ auxiliary qubits, from which it follows that $\AUX$ is homomorphic for quantum circuits with $\tgate$-depth $L$.
+We further show that $\AUX$ is q-IND-CPA and compact.} { 10pt}